 1. Preheat oven to 200C/390F.
 Line a baking sheet with baking paper.

-3. Lay the slices and bits in a single layer on the baking sheet and brush or drizzle the cauliflower slices with oil/ghee.
+3. Lay the slices and bits in a single layer on the baking sheet, brushing or drizzling the cauliflower slices with oil or ghee.

-4. Generously sprinkle with flaked almonds, rosemary and season with paprika.
+4. Generously sprinkle with flaked almonds and rosemary and season with paprika.

 5. Place in the oven and roast for 15 – 20 minutes.
-Turn the slices around, and roast for 10 – 15 minutes more, or until the edges start to brown.
-Season with salt and black pepper.
+Turn the slices around and roast for 10 – 15 minutes or until the edges brown—season with salt and black pepper.

-6. To make the sauce, chop the herbs quite finely or alternatively place in a small blender and blend for a few seconds.
+1. Chop the herbs quite finely or place in a small blender and blend for a few seconds.

-7. Stir in the mustard and pour in the olive oil slowly, beating with a fork, then stir in the lemon juice and season with salt and black pepper.
+2. Stir in the mustard and slowly pour in the olive oil, beating with a fork.
+Then stir in the lemon juice and season with salt and black pepper.
 Be generous with the seasoning, tasting as you go.
 The sauce should be vibrant and bright.

 Serve the cauliflower with the sauce.